mpizenberg/elm-pubgrub/README.md

 to what was expected in the last effect when resuming.

-At any point between two `update` calls, the caller can change the `Connectivity` and update the `Cache` of already loaded data.
+At any point between two `update` calls, the caller can update the `Cache` of already loaded data.

 The algorithm informs the caller that all is done when the `SignalEnd result` effect is emitted.